Something remarkable happened to a man named Joshua outside a city called Jericho. What happened to him needs to happen to us.

 When Joshua heard that, he hit the deck.
 The Scripture says he fell down “in reverence” and immediately asked, “What message does my Lord have for his servant?”

 There are several things about this event that indicate this man was not an angel.
 If he had been an angel, he would have told Joshua to get up and not to worship him because he was just an angel.
 Most Bible scholars believe this man was Jesus.
-The Bible teaches us that Jesus has always been: “In the beginning was the Word, and the Word was with God, and the Word was God.
-He was with God in the beginning” (John 1:1-2, NIV).
+The Bible teaches us that Jesus has always been.
+John 1:1-2 says, “In the beginning was the Word, and the Word was with God, and the Word was God.
+He was in the beginning with God.”

 Take off your shoes and fall before Jesus.
 It will clarify God’s purpose for your life and define who you are.

-Tierce Green is the executive pastor of small groups at Woodlands Church in The Woodlands, Texas, where he speaks to over a thousand men each year in a seasonal gathering called The Quest.
-He is also a teaching pastor in the bullpen for his senior pastor, Kerry Shook.
+Tierce Green is the executive pastor of Small Groups at Woodlands Church in The Woodlands, Texas, where he speaks to over a thousand men each year in a seasonal gathering called The Quest.
+He is also a teaching pastor in the bullpen for Senior Pastor Kerry Shook.
+Tierce was a popular speaker and consultant for the 26 years previous, and wrote curriculum for organizations including LifeWay and Student Life.

 For the original article, visit authenticmanhood.com.